fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 >Seeing a large army, people of Mecca left the city.
 Abdul Mutallib and the Quraish were convinced that Allah will protect the Kaaba.
 And Allah sent a **flock of birds** that throwed stones from Hell to Abraha's army and they all died.
 >
->This happened in the year the prophet Muhammad (sww) was born and hence this even it was called The Year of the Elephant.
+>This happened in the year the prophet Muhammad ( ﷺ   ) was born and hence this even it was called The Year of the Elephant.
 >
->The prophet Muhammad (sww) has received a surah about this event, **surah Al-Fil**.
+>The prophet Muhammad ( ﷺ   ) has received a surah about this event, **surah Al-Fil**.

 The War of Elephants took place eight years before the death of Abd Al Muttalib.
 By then, he was the patriarch of the tribe.